High Score logo

 Under Analytics Overview, click Analytics.
 (Refer image above)

-This bar displays the overview of your progress.
+You will be directed to the Course Analytics page, which displays the overview of your progress.

-Course completion: Displays the percentage of courses you’ve finished.
+• Course Completion: Displays the percentage of courses you’ve finished.

-Accuracy: Displays your accuracy percentage while attempting the questions in the course.
+• Accuracy: Displays your accuracy percentage while attempting the questions in the course.
 Accuracy is the number of correct answers to the total number of questions answered.

-Learning Hour(s): Time spent learning content, texts, videos, documentation, etc.
+• Learning Hour(s): Time spent learning content, texts, videos, documentation, etc.

-Practice Hour(s): Time spent practicing the knowledge by attempting various questions throughout the course.
+• Practice Hour(s): Time spent practicing the knowledge by attempting various questions throughout the course.

-Blue/green describes right/wrong attempts, respectively.
+• Blue/green describes right/wrong attempts, respectively.

-Red means pending and refers to the questions that are yet to be attempted.
+• Red means pending and refers to the questions that are yet to be attempted.

-Purple means partial used to refer to descriptive questions which need to be evaluated by the teacher.
+• Purple means partial used to refer to descriptive questions which need to be evaluated by the teacher.

-Practice: Time spent practicing by attempting various questions throughout the course.
+• Practice: Time spent practicing by attempting various questions throughout the course.

 Table of Contents